fenriskiba/fenriskiba.github.io/software/linux/distro-hopping-2025/fedora-kde.md

   * not particularly fond of the experience, but it's *fine*
   * had an option to enable google-chrome repo, but them wouldn't show it when I searched
     * had to either install via terminal or install flatpak (I chose the terminal)
+  * Weird organization of configs
+    * Settings (mixed into the same menu as app categories???) > top-right ellipses > Configure Updates
 * Restarted my system in response to Discover being slow to update (thought it might be another issue, but was just being slow)
   * didn't bring anything back up afterwards, so I had to hard restart my machine
 * Had a lot of trouble figuring out keyboard shortcuts for switching workstations